Fault-Tolerant Approximate Shortest-Path Trees

 Given $G$, a vertex $s \in V(G)$, and an edge $e=(u,v) \in E(T_G(s))$, we denote by $U_{G}(e)$ and $D_{G}(e)$ the partition of $V(G)$ induced by the two connected components of $T(G)-e$, such that $U_{G}(e)$ contains $s$ and $u$, and $D_{G}(e)$ contains $v$.
 Then, $C_{G}(e) = \{ (x,y) \in E(G) \, : \, x \in U_{G}(e), y \in D_{G}(e) \}$ will denote the \emph{cutset} of $e$, i.e., the set of edges crossing the cut $(U_{G}(e), D_{G}(e))$.

 For the sake of simplicity we consider only edge weights that are strictly positive.
 However our entire analysis also extends to non-negative weights.
+We also assume, w.l.o.g., that the input graph $G$ is 2-edge/vertex-connected, to avoid pathological failures that would disconnect the graph.
 Throughout the rest of the paper we will assume that, when multiple shortest paths exist, ties will be broken in a consistent manner.
-In particular we fix a SPT $T=T_G(s)$ of $G$ and, given a graph $H \subseteq G$ and $x,y \in V(H)$, whenever we compute the path $\pi_H(x,y)$ and ties arise, we will prefer the edges in $E(T)$.
-We will also assume that if we are considering a shortest path $\pi_H(x,y)$ between $x$ and $y$ passing through vertices $x'$ and $y'$, then $\pi_H(x',y') \subseteq \pi_H(x,y)$.
+In particular we fix a SPT $T=T_G(s)$ of $G$ and, given a graph $H \subseteq G$ and $x,y \in V(H)$, whenever we compute the path $\pi_H(x,y)$ and ties arise, we will prefer the edges in $E(T)$.\footnote{The notation $H \subseteq G$ means that $H$ is a subgraph of $G$.} We will also assume that if we are considering a shortest path $\pi_H(x,y)$ between $x$ and $y$ passing through vertices $x'$ and $y'$, then $\pi_H(x',y') \subseteq \pi_H(x,y)$.